Sp905

 Related Products

-Thumbnail for REDUCED ACCESS TO BIOLOGIC MEDICATIONS IN SOCIALLY VULNERABLE PATIENTS WITH INFLAMMATORY BOWEL DISEASE
+Thumbnail for DO ANXIETY AND DEPRESSION GO UNRECOGNIZED IN SOCIALLY VULNERABLE PATIENTS WITH INFLAMMATORY BOWEL DISEASE?

-REDUCED ACCESS TO BIOLOGIC MEDICATIONS IN SOCIALLY VULNERABLE PATIENTS WITH INFLAMMATORY BOWEL DISEASE
+DO ANXIETY AND DEPRESSION GO UNRECOGNIZED IN SOCIALLY VULNERABLE PATIENTS WITH INFLAMMATORY BOWEL DISEASE?

 Management of diseases of the ileo-anal pouch and perianal Crohn’s disease is challenging and involves multidisciplinary medical and surgical care.
 This session review the contemporary management of these complex clinical situations…